stephenhu/crawld/README.md

 ## Requirements

-* Crawl url for all product content
+* Crawl url for images
 * Actual images should not be downloaded, store all image urls including full size and thumbnails, remove any duplicate images
-* Sets of images should kept together
+* Sets of images should be kept together
 * URLs should be stored in a general location, there should be no duplicates
 * Needs to scale across distributed hosts